“A pet’s love heals.”

-Ryan Grey, LVT & Department LVT Lead; Makeda Scott, LVT; Amanda Farrell, LVT; Henry Monterroso, LVT
+Ryan Gray, LVT & Department LVT Lead; Henry Monterroso, LVT

 We are a full service internal medicine and oncology team, with the training and expertise to deliver these services effectively.
 Our doctors are experienced board certified specialists and our nurses and assistants are very highly skilled and formally trained professionals.